 The world of ‘Awaken’ was created by a friend of mine who gave me permission to write a story in it.
 It has a religious theme, but as you’ll see, it’s all science fiction.
-I approached this story by flipping the original on it’s head, although I can’t say more without giving it away.
-Suffice to say, I enjoyed writing this story and the characters enough that you might see them again in an upcoming book.
+I approached this story by flipping the original on its head, although I can’t say more without giving it away.
+Suffice to say, I enjoyed writing this story and the characters enough that you might see some of them again in an upcoming book.

 The angels stood, back to back to back, in the middle of the darkened, cracked street.
 Obsidian apartment buildings long ago abandoned, walls cracked and windows shattered in the recent battle, rose high into the night sky, dark obelisks encasing the street.
 A hard, constant rain fell on the soldiers of God as the deafening crack of a lightning strike broke the silence, the brief flash illuminating dull black forms of the army surrounding them.